-Before it is released to the market, the Chairman reviews any periodic corporate report that is not reviewed by an external auditor.
+Before it is released to the market, the Chairman reviews any periodic corporate reports.

 Principle 5 - Make timely and balanced disclosure

 The Board recognises the need to ensure that all investors have equal and timely access to material information regarding the Company and for announcements to be factual, clear, balanced and complete.